Plutonomicon/plutonomicon/builtin-data.md

 ```
 It essentially means that `PlutusTx.toData (Bar 42)` translates to `Constr 0 [PlutusTx.toData 42]`.
 Whereas `PlutusTx.toData (Baz "A")` translates to `Constr 1 [PlutusTx.toData "A"]`.

-> Aside: The integer literal, list literal, and (byte-)string literals you see here are the Plutus core primitives - aka builtin types.
+> Aside: The integer literal, list literal, and (byte-)string literals you see in that Haskell code are the Plutus Tx builtin types.

 Let's look at the `IsData` implementation for the `Maybe` type-
 ```hs